 One of my favorites is Ibotta.
 It saves me a lot of money on my grocery bill.
 Last year alone, I was able to save over $1000.

 Pet Grooming Salon Time-out

-If I do not take Dustin to the groomer, it does not mean I do not love him.
+If I do not take him to the groomer, it does not mean I do not love him.
 It is actually better if I do his bath and other grooming requirements on my own because it means more bonding time for both of us.